 Nationwide Buying Group Reviews

-There are no member testimonials on Nationwide’s website.
+Unfortunately, there are no member testimonials on Nationwide’s website.
 The closest thing to a review of Nationwide is its Better Business Bureau profile.
 Nationwide doesn’t have a BBB rating, however, and as of autumn 2016, there have not been any complaints filed with the BBB in the past 3 years.

 If you’re a member or a vendor for Nationwide, let us know about your experience in the comments!
 Would you recommend this group to other companies?